-- 2.9.1 The number of properties affected by each route are discussed below.
-Routes 2, 3 and 4 can be paired with either of the Western Southern Link (WSL) or Eastern Southern Link (ESL) south of the River Thames.
-For these routes the number of properties affected are discussed separately for the WSL, ESL and each route north of the river.
-The number of properties identified for demolition are shown in Table 2.4 for the bridge option and Table 2.5 for tunnel options.
-For location of the affected properties refer to Appendix 4.4. - 2.9.2 The route alignments have been developed to minimise the impact on property whilst meeting the scheme objectives.
+- 2.9.1 The number of properties potentially affected by each route are discussed below.
+Routes 3 and 4 can be paired with either of the Western Southern Link (WSL) or Eastern Southern Link (ESL) south of the River Thames.
+For these routes the number of properties potentially affected are discussed separately for the WSL, ESL and each route north of the river.
+The number of properties identified for potential demolition are shown in Table 2.4.
+For location of the potentially affected properties refer to Appendix 4.4. - 2.9.2 The route alignments have been developed to minimise the impact on property whilst meeting the scheme objectives.
 At junctions this is difficult as the layout has to allow for the tie-ins with existing roads which in some cases are constrained. - 2.9.3 The impact on property has been assessed based on a 10m offset from the top or bottom of earthwork slopes.
 It should be noted that the designs are illustrative at this stage and there is potential for change during the next stage of design development.
 This could result in a different number of properties needing to be acquired than is reported in this appraisal.

-2.9.4 For Route 1 tunnel and bridge options 5 residential properties and 12 commercial properties would be demolished.
+2.9.4 For Route 1 17 residential properties and 12 commercial properties would potentially be demolished.
 An additional 2 residential and 10 commercial properties would be affected with a small proportion of the land acquired but would not require demolition.
-The affected commercial properties include a cement and aggregate works, various mineral related operations, large warehouses and distribution centres and a luxury hotel.
+The potentially affected commercial properties include a cement and aggregate works, various mineral related operations, large warehouses and distribution centres and a luxury hotel.
 In addition some wharfs and jetties would be affected by the construction.
-The difference in land acquisition necessary for construction between the tunnel and bridge options is minimal.